ms-iot/remote-wiring/installation.md

 `xmlns:m2="http://schemas.microsoft.com/appx/2013/manifest"`

 ##Enabling Bluetooth Capabilities
-You will need to add one of the following XML blocks to your manifest file in order to invoke the Bluetooth capabilities of a WinRT application, depending on which OS version you are targetting.
+You will need to add one of the following XML blocks to your manifest file, inside the <Capabilities> tag, in order to invoke the Bluetooth/USB capabilities of a WinRT application, depending on which OS version you are targetting.

 ###Windows 10
 ```xml